The judging system in Norway

 Best veteran male compete with the best veteran bitch for BOB/BOS veteran.

-And at clubshows we often also have competition of BOB/BOS Junior and Youngster as well.
+And at clubshows we often also have competition of BOB/BOS Junior and Intermediate as well.

 Other info about shows in Norway